ikmb-denbi/genome-annotation/docs/installation.md

 ## Installing all other software

-This pipeline uses a lot of different bioinformatics software (you can see a full list at the end of this document).
-How you proceed to install these programs will depend on what system/cluster you are using:
+This pipeline uses a lot of different bioinformatics software - you can find a full list with versions in the included file [environment.yaml](../environment.yaml).
+You won't have to install of of these tools, but can instead use one of the two options below:

-### A. Working in the IKMB RZ cluster
+### A. (Bio-) Conda

-In the **IKMB RZ cluster**, all these programs are available as modules and will be loaded automatically as the pipeline runs.
-You don't need to do anything else, just make sure that you run the pipeline using the parameter `-profile standard`.
-This is anyway the default profile, so you don't even need to especify it, only don't use any other.

-### B. Not in the IKMB?
-Use Bioconda

 Most of the required programs are available as [bioconda packages](https://bioconda.github.io/recipes.html) for easy installation.
 All you need to do is install the corresponding miniconda2 for your system: